Giulio Gabrielli the Younger

 He studied law at the Sapienza University of Rome and, while still a layman, was appointed Protonotary Apostolic, Relator of the Sacred Congregation of the Good Government and, in 1787, Secretary of the Sacred Congregation of the Tridentine Council.
 He was ordained priest only on 23 March 1800, but less than one year later Pope Pius VII elevated him to cardinal, in the consistory of 23 February 1801.
 He received the red hat on February 26 and the title of cardinal priest of San Tommaso in Parione on 20 July.
-On 11 January 1808 he was consecrated bishop of Senigallia (in the Papal States) by Pius VII, in his private chapel.
+On 11 January 1808, he was consecrated bishop of Senigallia (in the Papal States) by Pius VII, in his private chapel.

 On 26 March 1808, following the retirement of cardinal Filippo Casoni, Pius VII appointed Gabrielli Cardinal Secretary of State.
-Considered as the most loyal guardian of the Church and the staunchest opponent of Napoleon and general de Miollis, on 16 June he was arrested by the French troops in his office at the Quirinal Palace in Rome and forced to move to Senigallia; he was later deported to Novara, and then to Milan.
+Considered the most loyal guardian of the Church and the staunchest opponent of Napoleon and general de Miollis, on 16 June he was arrested by the French troops in his office at the Quirinal Palace in Rome and forced to move to Senigallia; he was later deported to Novara, and then to Milan.
 Two days after the arrest, he was replaced by cardinal Bartolomeo Pacca as pro-Secretary of State.

 In 1809 Gabrielli was eventually moved to France and confined in Sedan.
-In 1810 he was among the thirteen cardinals that refused to attend the ceremony of the marriage between Napoleon and Marie Louise of Austria, and were thus severely punished by the Emperor and forced to abandon their scarlet garments (they were consequently known as the "Black Cardinals").
-In 1813 he joined Pius VII in his exile at Fontainebleau, and was one of the most influential personalities of the reconstituted papal court.
+In 1810 he was among the thirteen cardinals who refused to attend the ceremony of the marriage between Napoleon and Marie Louise of Austria, and were thus severely punished by the Emperor and forced to abandon their scarlet garments (they were consequently known as the "Black Cardinals").
+In 1813 he joined Pius VII in his exile at Fontainebleau and was one of the most influential personalities of the reconstituted papal court.
 The following year, in an attempt to subtract the pope from the influence of the cardinal, Napoleon decided to confine him again at Le Vigan, in the Cévennes region of southern France: here he was given hospitality by the vicomte Henri d'Alzon, the father of Fr.
 Emmanuel d'Alzon.